Sandbox Images

 ```

-The first build from a new OCI base takes longer because Tensorlake has to fetch and prepare the upstream image.
-After registration, sandboxes launched from `py-data-tools` use the registered sandbox image.
+The first build from a new OCI base takes longer because the upstream image has to be fetched and prepared.
+Subsequent builds are faster.

 ### Private Registries